-Servi ces that are covered for you What you must pay when you get these services ĕ M€ edicare Diabetes Prevention Program (MDPP) No pri or authorization required.
-There is no co- insurance or co-pay for 1 e services will be covered for eligible Medicare sciaries under all Medicare health plans. the MDPP benefit. that point increa P is a structured health behavior change intervention rovides practical training in long-term dietary change, used physical activity, and problem-solving strategies ercoming challenges to sustaining weight loss and a by lifestyle.
-Medic care Part B prescription drugs Prior authorization is required for some drugs.
+Servi ces that are covered for you What you must pay when you get these services ĕ M€ edicare Diabetes Prevention Program (MDPP) or authorization required.
+There is no co- services will be covered for eligible Medicare insurance, co-pay, or deductible for the MDPP 1 ciaries under all Medicare health plans. benefit. that point increa o is a structured health behavior change intervention rovides practical training in long-term dietary change, sed physical activity, and problem-solving strategies ercoming challenges to sustaining weight loss and a y lifestyle.
+Medic are Part B prescription drugs Prior authorization is required for some drugs.
 20% co-insurance.
 Memb drugs are covered under Part B of Original Medicare. ers of our plan receive coverage for these drugs h our plan.
 Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-What you must pay when you get these Services that are covered for you services Naturopathic Services See Alternative Care.
-Obesity screening and therapy to promote sustained weight loss There is no co-insurance or co-pay Prior authorization is required for some drugs. for preventive obesity If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more. screening and therapy.
-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: Cost-sharing applies for each individual service and facility per day.
-Dexa Scans \$0 co-pay per visit.
-X-rays \$15 co-pay.
-Radiation (radium and isotope) therapy including technician materials and supplies Prior authorization is required for some radiation services 20% co-insurance.
-Surgical supplies, such as dressings \$0 co-pay.
-Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests \$15 co-pay.
-Prior authorization is required for genetic testing and analysis. \$0 co-pay for Protime testing. \$0 co-pay for A1c testing.
-20% co-insurance for Genetic testing.
-Blood including storage and administration.
+Sarvi ces that are covered for you What you must pay when you get these services ropathic Services See Alternative Care.
+Ot susta Prior If you intens couns where preve pesity screening and therapy to promote ined weight loss authorization may be required for some drugs. have a body mass index of 30 or more, we cover sive counseling to help you lose weight.
+This seling is covered if you get it in a primary care setting, it can be coordinated with your comprehensive it can be coordinated with your comprehensive intion plan.
+Talk to your primary care doctor or tioner to find out more.
+There is no co- insurance, co-pay, or deductible for preventive obesity screening and therapy. and s etient diagnostic tests and therapeutic services upplies red services include, but are not limited to: Cost-sharing applies for each individual service and facility per day. • Dexa Scans \$0 co-pay per visit. • X-rays \$15 co-pay. • Prior vices Radiation (radium and isotope) therapy including technician materials and supplies authorization is required for some radiation ser- 20% co-insurance. • Surgical supplies, such as dressings \$0 co-pay. • Splints, casts, and other devices used to reduce fractures and dislocations Prior analy \$15 co-pay. \$0 co-pay for Protime testing. \$0 co-pay for A1c testing.
+20% co-insurance for Genetic testing. • Blood including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used \$0 co-pay.